bnb-chain/greenfield-cmd/README.md

 if the object name has not been set, the command will use the file name as object name.
 If you need upload a file to the folder, you need to run "object put" command with "-folder" flag.

-The tool also support create a folder on bucket by "storage make-folder" command.
+The tool also support create a folder on bucket by "object create-folder" command.
 ```
-./gnfd-cmd object make-folder gnfd://gnfd-bucket/test-folder
+gnfd-cmd object create-folder gnfd://gnfd-bucket/testfolder
 ```

 (2) download object